DataTalksClub/machine-learning-zoomcamp/cohorts/2025/05-deployment/homework.md

 ## Homework [DRAFT]

+NOTE: The homework is not ready.
+Below is the homework from 2024

 > Note: sometimes your answer doesn't match one of the options exactly.
 > That's fine.
 > Select the option that's closest to your solution.